Get your project estimate

 When to Replace or Repair

-Replace your mailbox post when you notice these warning signs:
+Replace your mailbox post when one of the following occurs:

-• Severe wood rot is affecting the structural integrity
+• The severe wood rot is compromising its structural integrity

 Conclusion